matthijsbos/familievlaar.nl/readme.md

 1. Install the Homestead Vagrant box by following the instructions on http://laravel.com/docs/5.0/homestead
 2. Modify the `~/.homestead/Homestead.yaml` file so that it points to the site installation folder
+3. Navigate into cloned folder.
+4. `vagrant up`
+5. `vagrant ssh` in order to execute commands such as `php artisan migrate`.